freedomofpress/securedrop/docs/ossec_alerts.md

     9C:0A:CC:93:1D:E7:51:37:90:61:6B:A1:18:28:67:95:54:C5:69:A8

 Finally, enter the result as `smtp_relay_fingerprint`.
-Save `prod-specific.yml`, exit the editor and [proceed with the installation](install.md) by running the playbooks.
+Save `prod-specific.yml`, exit the editor and [proceed with the installation](install.md#prepare-to-install-securedrop) by running the playbooks.

 ### Using Gmail for OSSEC alerts

 It's easy to get SecureDrop to use Google's servers to deliver the alerts, but it's not ideal from a security perspective.
 This option should be regarded as a backup plan.
 Keep in mind that you're leaking metadata about the timing of alerts to a third party — the alerts are encrypted and only readable to you, however that timing may prove useful to an attacker.

 First you should [sign up for a new account](https://accounts.google.com/SignUp?service=mail).
 You may use an existing Gmail account, but it's best to compartmentalize these alerts from any of your other activities.
+Choose a strong and random passphrase.
 Skip the creation of a Google+ profile and continue straight to Gmail.
 Once the account is created you can log out and provide the values for `sasl_username` as your new Gmail username (without the domain), `sasl_domain`, which is typically gmail.com (or your custom Google Apps domain), and `sasl_passwd` for the password.
 The `smtp_relay` is smtp.gmail.com, `smtp_relay_port` is 587 and `smtp_relay_fingerprint` is noted in the example above.

-If you happen to have Google's 2-Step Verification enabled on a Gmail account, you must navigate (using the settings in the top right) to Account > Signing in > App passwords, and generate a new App password which you will use as the `sasl_passwd`.
+We do not recommend enabling Google's 2-Step Verification if you're using a new Gmail account that is dedicated to sending the alert emails.
+On an existing account with 2-Step Verification enabled, you must navigate (using the settings in the top right) to Account > Signing in > App passwords, and generate a new App password which you will use as the `sasl_passwd`.

 ### Troubleshooting